 Integration tools help connect different systems so information can move between platforms automatically.
 Technologies such as APIs, ETL pipelines, and integration platforms enable real-time data exchange.

-Many organizations also adopt leverage from ERP advantages to unify multiple business functions within a single platform.
+Many businesses also leverage ERP advantages to unify multiple business functions within a single platform.

-By maintaining a consistent master dataset, organizations can reduce duplicate records and ensure that all systems reference the same information.
+By maintaining a consistent master dataset, businesses can reduce duplicate records and ensure that all systems reference the same information.

 Technology alone cannot eliminate data silos.
-Organizations must also encourage transparency and cross-department collaboration.
+Companies must also encourage transparency and cross-department collaboration.

 Leadership should promote data sharing, provide training on integrated systems, and align incentives so teams prioritize enterprise-wide visibility rather than departmental control.